Ardakilic/backmeup/README.md

 * Increased security?
 * ~~Reading configuration from an external file~~
 * Postgres support
+* Option to dump only the database(s) or only Virtualhost files
+* Multiple Virtualhost folder support

 Version History
 --------------
+###1.1.0
+* You can now define "Database Host" and "Database Port" parameters, so you may even get dumps from remote services such as Amazon RDS. `DBHOST` and `DBHOST` values should be added in `.backmeuprc`
+* The version numbers will follow Semantic Versioning from now on.

 ###1.0.1
 * External configuration file support.
 Now you can update backmeup hassle-free!
 The file's located at: `~/.backmeuprc`
 * Amazon S3 Storage Class Support: Now you can set how the backup will be stored ([Normal or Infrequent Access](https://aws.amazon.com/s3/storage-classes/) or [Reduced Redundancy](https://aws.amazon.com/s3/reduced-redundancy/) for lesser storage costs).